Jim Beam distillery tour

-Ultimate 3-Day Bourbon Trail Itinerary (from a local!)
+Ultimate 3-Day Kentucky Bourbon Trail Itinerary (From A Local)

 With so many bourbon distilleries to see on the Kentucky Bourbon Trail, it’s certainly hard to fit in as many distillery tours and bourbon tastings as you’d like in just a long weekend.
 In fact, the Kentucky bourbon trail includes 42 distilleries.
 That’s why I created this 3-day bourbon trail itinerary.